Counselling and

 What to expect in therapy

-If you're stuck in upsetting emotions, thoughts and habits, counselling could help you nurture a more helpful, kind and aware way to paddle your canoe.
-Being listened to and mindfully exploring the emotional processes we can all get lost in form the bedrock of my approach to therapy.
-I regularly use creative methods to help slow things down, clarify what's going on and open up healing possibilities.
-While counselling is inherently balancing, learning additional stress management methods could also help you cultivate inner peace.
+If you're stuck in difficult patterns of thinking, feeling and doing, counselling could help you find more helpful, kind and aware ways to paddle your metaphorical canoe.
+Listening deeply to you and unpacking the emotional processes we can all get lost in are the bedrock of my approach.
+You may enjoy using creative methods to help slow things down, explore your experiences and build new possibilities.
+Learning additional mindfulness and body-honouring stress management methods could also bring welcome balance and relief.

 While I've got many years of experience working with university students, graduates and early career professionals, I enjoy working with people of all ages and backgrounds.
 Wherever you come from, I'm interested in your story and exploring ways to help you move from stuckness towards freedom.